-You only use the tables below if you are able to use accelerated depreciation; see Accelerated depreciation on page 8.
+Use the tables below only if you are able to use accelerated depreciation; see Accelerated depreciation on page 8.
 You use the rate that corresponds to the effective life of the item of plant.
 The following tables show the appropriate rates.